DataDog/nginx-datadog/installer/README.md

 NGINX INSTALLER
 ===============
-This folder contains the necessary components to install the nginx module.
+This folder contains the necessary components to install the NGINX module.
 It consists of an sh script, plus a go binary (configurator) that performs the actual installation.
 Running this installer results in the NGINX module being installed locally.